Email : dranujtyagi5583@gmail.com | Sunday Evening : Closed

 Chronic Pilonidal Sinus is a long-term condition that occurs when the Pilonidal Sinus tract becomes infected and inflamed, resulting in the formation of recurrent abscesses, drainage, and scarring.
 This condition typically develops in the cleft between the buttocks and can be very uncomfortable and painful.

 The symptoms of chronic Pilonidal Sinus include recurrent pain, swelling, and discharge in the area between the buttocks, as well as the formation of small pits or openings in the skin.
-The condition can also cause discomfort when sitting or walking, and can lead to social embarrassment.
+The condition can also cause discomfort when sitting or walking and can lead to social embarrassment.

 The treatment for chronic Pilonidal Sinus typically involves surgical intervention.
 The goal of surgery is to remove the infected tissue and the sinus tract.
 There are several surgical options available, including open excision, primary closure, flap closure, and laser surgery.